 August 7, 4-6pm PDT

 Start the year getting to know your students with a multimedia personal narrative project that invites them to bring their whole selves into your classroom.
 Media making strengthens writing, speaking, listening and language fluency, in addition to boosting confidence and centering student voice.
-In this interactive workshop, we’ll explore the creative possibilities of short films, audio essays or photo essays, then jump into media creation and project planning so you’re ready on Day One.
+In this 2-hour interactive workshop, we’ll explore the creative possibilities of short films, audio essays or photo essays, then jump into media creation and project planning so you’re ready on Day One.
 Come away with ideas, inspiration and ready-to-use modifiable curriculum resources in English and Spanish.
 Educators in every grade level will find something to take away, and if you teach middle and high school students, we’ll tell you how students can share their work beyond the classroom on KQED’s Youth Media Showcase.

 Empower Youth Voice and Civic Engagement for Election 2024 (with the National Writing Project)